rubrikinc/rubrik-powershell-sdk/Utils/admin/HOWTO_MAKE_A_RELEASE.md

 ## 1. Prerequisites

 - You need to be an admin on the github repo.
-- Start in the `devel` branch on your local machine, make sure it is up to date with the `origin/devel` branch, and that there are no uncommitted changes.
 - If you know what's on the dev branch right now is exactly what you want to release, you can skip to [step 3](#3-create-a-new-release).
 - Step 2 is about curating the release: changing the version number,